 I once read that every chef should learn to perfect a roast chicken, a steak, a salad, and a chocolate cake.
-I rely on Cook’s Illustrated (great magazine) for a perfect roast chicken, and now I’ll share my secrets to cooking the perfect grass fed steak at home on your stovetop.
-This is especially useful if you don’t have a grill or if you want a steak in a hurry.
+I rely on my cast iron skillet for a perfect roast chicken, and now I’ll share my secrets to cooking the perfect grass fed steak at home on your stovetop.
+This is especially useful if you don’t have a grill, or if you want a steak in a hurry.
 You’ll be surprised just how fast, easy, and delicious it is.
 The perfect steak on the stove is attainable for any home chef at any skill level.